UmMochileiro/UmMochileiro/README.md

   ==================

-  I am a technology enthusiast eager to start my career in web development.
-I am learning Ruby on Rails, HTML, CSS, and JavaScript to create dynamic and responsive web applications.
-I am committed to continuous learning and delivering high-quality code, aiming to enhance user experience and functionality.
+  I'm a full stack developer with experience building dynamic and responsive web applications using technologies like Ruby on Rails, JavaScript, HTML/CSS, React, and Angular.
+Currently, I'm expanding my skill set into the field of Data Science, diving into Python, statistics, data analysis, and machine learning.
+I'm passionate about writing clean, efficient code and using both software engineering and data to solve real-world problems and enhance user experiences

   Skills
   ------